EricHogue/EricHogue.github.io/_posts/2022-10-08-4-UnitedCTF-Writeup-Misc.md

 Author: [Granny](https://github.com/CloeD)

 I connected to the server.
-This looked like the exact same challenge as the previous one.
-Just bigger.
+This looked like the exact same challenge as the previous one, just bigger.

 ```bash
 $ nc nc.ctf.unitedctf.ca 5002